omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-finished reading chapter 4 section 3.
+Couldn't finish reading chapter 4 section 4 due to a bug.
-Should start from 4.4 Array page 164.
+Should start from 4.4 page 181.